Pucklechurch

-Pucklechurch is a civil parish in South Gloucestershire, England, the main settlement of which is the large village of Pucklechurch.
-The parish also incorporates the hamlet of Shortwood to the west of Pucklechurch village, and Parkfield to the north-west.
-It has a current population of just over 3200 based on the 2021 census data.
+Pucklechurch is a village and civil parish in South Gloucestershire, England.
+The parish also incorporates the hamlet of Shortwood to the west of Pucklechurch village, and Parkfield to the north-west, with a total population of 3,209 at the 2021 census data.
 The village dates back over a thousand years and was once the site of a royal hunting lodge, as it adjoined a large forest.

 A Royal Air Force station called RAF Pucklechurch existed until 1959, when the site was transferred to HM Prison Service.

 Geography

 Pucklechurch village is situated on a prominent landscape ridge that sits above Bristol and below the backdrop of the Cotswold escarpment.
-It is located 7.4 mi ENE of the city of Bristol and 8.9 mi NW of the city of Bath.
+It is located 7.4 mi east-northeast of Bristol city centre and 8.9 mi northwest of the city of Bath.
 The parish as a whole sits within the Pucklechurch Ridge and Boyd Valley landscape character assessment area, as defined by South Gloucestershire Council.
 Settled areas sit within a diverse undulating rural landscape of mainly mixed farmland.
-A major defining influence to the north of the parish is the M4 motorway which runs along its boundary.
+A major defining influence to the north of the parish is the M4 motorway.